Cookies

 Today, 12 August 2022, we're celebrating International Youth Day, a day which highlights the qualities of young people and recognises the challenges that they face.

-We spoke with Chris Shepherd, Operations Quality and Safety Assurance Officer, who recently helped bring to life a Year Nine school project at Littleover Community School.
+We spoke to our Operations Quality and Safety Assurance Officer, who recently helped bring to life a Year Nine school project at Littleover Community School.
 The project involved working with the school’s English department who were running a Dragons’ Den-style project to make links between English skills and the world of work.
-Chris and two other professionals, a Project Manager and a Graphic Designer, had the class pitch their business cases, with the hope of selling shares of their 'company'.

 How and why did you get involved with this?